wzso/VFCalendarView/README.md

 # VFCalendarView
-A Objective-C implementation of calendar view resembling Apple Calendar App.
+A Objective-C implementation of calendar view for iOS.